alirezamohamadiam/alirezamohamadiam.github.io/_pages/about.md

 ---
 permalink: /
-title: "Alireza Mohammadi"
+title: "Welcome to my website"
-excerpt: "AI Safety Researcher"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/